-You lose at least 4 mana points by being target of the mana burn or detonate mana spells or absorbing damage via the mana shield spell.
-If absorbing damage by the mana shield spell, you gain one Arcane Sphere for each 4 mana points lost this way.
+You lose at least 8 mana points by being target of the mana burn or detonate mana spells or absorbing damage via the mana shield spell.
+If absorbing damage by the mana shield spell, you gain one Arcane Sphere for each 8 mana points lost this way.

-You suffer an attack from another Mystic Blast or similar ability (usually called Mystic, Fire, Arcane, or Shadow Blasts), unless it is fel damage (in which case you do not gain a sphee).
+You suffer an attack from another Mystic Blast or similar ability (usually called Mystic, Fire, Arcane, or Shadow Blasts), unless it is fel damage (in which case you do not gain a sphere).

 This applies once per spell.
 Arcane Spheres may be used to empower your abilities.
 Arcane Spheres may be spent for the following.